nivertech/riak_multiget/README.md

 ### Features and non-features:

-- protobuf interface (piggybacks on riak's PB interface)
-- allows to fetch multiple objects at once
+- Allows to fetch multiple objects at once
 	- for JSON objects set of fields in a request may be narrowed down.
+- Protobuf interface (piggybacks on riak's PB interface).
-- gets the first sibiling from the first available replica
+- Gets the first sibiling from the first available replica
-	- thus data may be stale
+	- thus data may be stale.

 ### TODOs